How Corruption Dictates the Practice of Medicine

 When I was young, my uncle told me that for many people, if they are given the choice between getting money (or prestige or protecting their ego) and doing the right thing, they will chose to not do the right thing.
 He had witnessed hundreds of pretty horrendous examples of this happening and related many of them to me.

 In reviewing the saga of the COVID-19 treatment guidelines, it is very clear many of the responsible parties also chose their own self interest over doing the right thing.
-As a result many died, and the pandemic was extended for a period of time sufficient to put millions into poverty and erased generations of wealth (depending on the estimate that 30-40% of small businesses have closed).
+As a result many died, and the pandemic was extended for a period of time sufficient to put millions into poverty and erase generations of wealth (depending on the estimate that 30-40% of small businesses have closed).
 Beyond the absurdity of the lockdowns, a good case can be made that the decision to purchase and mandate remdesivir was the action most directly responsible for the high death rate within the United States from COVID-19.

 A common complaint from many conservatives pertains to “unelected government bureaucrats taking away our freedoms.”
 Despite their decades in government where they have shaped the health care policy that controls our lives, no one ever elected Fauci or those three co-chairs to their position.
 Someone just appointed each of them to serve their own agenda.